Yvand/azd-functions-spfx-custom-api/azure-function-app/README.md

 ## Cleanup the resources in Azure

-You can delete all the resources this project created in Azure, by running the command `azd down`, or.
+To delete the resources this project created in Azure and Entra ID:

-Alternatively, you can delete the resource group, which has the azd environment's name by default.
+- Either run the command `azd down`, or delete the resource group (which has the azd environment's name by default).
-Then, you need to manually delete the app registration as explained in ["Update the Azure resources"](#Update-the-Azure-resources).
+- Manually delete the app registration as explained in ["Update the Azure resources"](#Update-the-Azure-resources).